 But depending on your body type, how much you exercise, and what exercises you’re doing, you can put on muscle much quicker than you think.

-Genetics DOES play a role – you must understand your body.
+Genetics does play a role – so you must understand your body.
 It will be harder for some women to NOT bulk up.

-For example, I’ve always had a smaller frame and struggle to put on muscle, but I’ve encountered plenty of other women whose bodies seem to love packing on muscle.
+For example, I’ve always had a smaller frame and struggle to put on muscle, but I’ve encountered plenty of other women whose bodies seem to quickly bulk up.

 The good news?
 There are 2 key principles to understand about muscle gain that can help you prevent bulking, regardless of your body type.

-After learning about these 2 concepts, you’ll understand how to get toned without bulking up!
+After learning about these 2 concepts, you’ll understand how to tone muscle without bulking up!

 Please note: Check with your physician before starting any exercise routine or starting any particular diet.
 See this Disclaimer for more details.
 This post may contain affiliate links.
 For details, please visit my Disclosure page.
 Thank you!